 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "RJs Reaching Major Repair Window".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "RJs Reaching Major Repair Window".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.